evkx/evkx.github.io/content/models/hyundai/kona/Kona_Standard_Range/_index.md

 ### Phone Mirroring

-Furthermore, the Hyundai Kona Standard Range supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Hyundai Kona Standard Range supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Hyundai Kona Standard Range comes equipped with one sound system option:

-- **Bose Premium Sound System:**: This system features seven speakers and delivers a maximum output of  watts.
+- **Bose Premium Sound System:**: Features seven speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.